nicholas-maltbie/Recolor-Shader-Example/README.md

 # Examples

-Here is a summary of the various
+Here is a summary of the various examples in this project.
+Each link provides a tutorial on how part of the shader works and the final link shows the completed shader in action.

 1. [Hello Shaders](Examples/1.HelloShaders.md)
 2. [Colored Shaders](Examples/2.ColoredShaders.md)